From the site

 Geiranger (Historic) - Norway

-For a scenic location, you won't find better than the Hotel Union Geiranger.
-Enjoy upgraded rooms set against a fabulous backdrop of breathtaking fjord scenery and mountains.
+There is no better scenic location, than the Hotel Union Geiranger.
+Insight Vacations guests enjoy upgraded rooms set against a fabulous backdrop of breathtaking fjord scenery and mountains.

 Oslo (Contemporary) - Norway

 The Thon Hotel Opera is ideally positioned in Oslo's centrally-located, waterfront Bjørvika district, just a few steps from the intrguing Oslo Opera House, which can be seen from the front doors of the hotel.
 Comfortable rooms feature contemporary furnishings and free WiFi ensures you'll be connected to friends and family throughout your stay.